ErikaJacobs/Personal-Website/content/post/COVID-19 Sparked AWS Ideas/index.md

 CLI

-**Lesson Learned**
-If you're considering experimenting and learning AWS, they have free tiers of services for newcomers to try (most being for 12 months).
-With that being said, PLEASE do yourself a favor and explore the limits on these free tiers.
-Once you feel like you have?
+**Lesson Learned**: If you're considering experimenting and learning AWS, they have free tiers of services for newcomers to try (most being for 12 months).
+With that being said, **PLEASE do yourself a favor and explore the limits on AWS' free tiers.** Once you feel like you have?
 DO IT AGAIN!

 The reason I say this is because I went over one of the free limits for using S3.
 I took time to explore the free tier limits, yet I must have missed this particular limit...which could have been avoided with a second review of those limits.
 Please don't make the unecessary mistake I did.
 Even if going above those free limits might be pennies of cost, be prepared and know your financial limits in AWS.

 If you don't mind spending some money experimenting with AWS, AWS offers a service called cloud watch if you have a certain budget in mind you'd like alerts for.
 For example, I set an alert for spending over \$0.00, and got an alert when my spending went to \$0.01 (the horror).

-**Helpful Hint**: Through starting this project, I decided to pursue an AWS Solutions Architect certification, which will only help in learning different functionalities of AwS.
-If you're looking to pursue a similar path, I'd highly suggest considering this for yourself as well!
+**Helpful Hint**: Through starting this project, I decided to pursue an AWS Solutions Architect certification, which will only help in learning different functionalities of AwS. **If you're looking to get very familiar with AWS, I'd highly suggest considering pursuing an AWS certification.** If you're learning the material anyway, you might as well have a marketable credential to recognize it :wink:

 ## About Boto3 and S3FS